Does Cocaine Use Cause Bad Breath?

 Cocaine addiction is very complex.
 I have personally known former addicts who still have dreams about it years later that can be triggering.
 Recovery from cocaine addiction is an ongoing process.

-An amazing recovery program like the one at The Discovery House can help you overcome your addiction.
+An amazing recovery program like the one at The Discovery House can help you overcome your addiction, especially when it comes to finding effective cocaine addiction treatment in Los Angeles.
 Because it has such a powerful effect on the brain, the chances of relapse are very high even for those who have been clean for extended periods of time.

 If you have a cocaine addiction, it’s important to recognize that it is a constant battle.